SaeidAbdolian/Mini-projects-of-images-processing/README.md

 # Mini-projects-of-images-processing

-You will learn to extract information from images.
+You will learn extracting information from images.